Is Plane Tree Pollen Allergy aggravating my eyes?

-The London Plane: The Beautiful "Pollutant-Sponge" with a Sting in its Tail
+The London Plane: a "Pollutant-Sponge" with a Sting in its Tail

 If you walk through London’s squares in late spring and find your eyes streaming and your throat tickling, you are likely meeting the London Plane (Platanus × acerifolia).